AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/page-properties.md

   Apply a consistent brand identity across pages by appending a brand slug to each page title.
 This functionality requires use of the Page Component from release 2.14.0 or later of the [Core Components.](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html)

+  * **Brand Slug**

     * **Override** - Check to define the brand slug on this page.
       * The value will be inherited by any child pages unless they also have their **Override** values set.
     * **Override value** - The text of the brand slug to be appended to the page title.
       * The value is appended to the page title after a pipe character such as "Cycling Tuscany | Always ready for the WKND"

 * **HTML ID**